robshelly/pko-website/content/en/docs/guides/packaging-an-application.md

 ### Writing a PackageManifest

-Like with any Kubernetes object Group Version Kind contains the version information:
+Like with any Kubernetes object, Group Version Kind contains the version information:

 ```yaml
 apiVersion: manifests.package-operator.run/v1alpha1